JustSleightly/ThrowaBall/README.md

 ThrowaBall is a unique throwable system as it is designed to **both** sync its position to other players, **and** allow other players to throw the object.

 However, due to limitations with VRChat regarding the way player IK interpolates and delays between player clients, it leads to a sub-par/delayed throwing experience for players other than the avatar wearer who attempt to throw ThrowaBall.
+Throwing experience also deteriorates in accuracy at lower FPS.

 The **Include Remote Tracker** option in the ThrowaBall installer adds complexity to the hierarchy and animator in an attempt to partially mitigate the delay in player IK, but it is far from a robust solution.